< All Topics

 Both Linux and Mac PC operating systems support direct SSH connections from system terminals.
 Follow the instructions below to SSH into your NEPI system from either of these platforms.

-1. Create a new folder on your PC to store the NEPI ssh key you downloaded and copy the ssh key into that folder (the remaining instructions assume “~/ssh_keys”), then copy the downloaded key to that new folder.
+1. Create a new folder on your PC to store the NEPI ssh key you downloaded and copy the ssh key into that folder (the remaining instructions assume “~/ssh_keys”), then copy the downloaded key to that new folder, then open terminal in the folder you copied the key to, directory and change permissions for the key

 sudo chmod 600 nepi_engine_default_private_ssh_key